 A – Perri Robinson: There are a few ways of conducting audience research, like focus groups and surveys, but there’s also data that’s readily available online for you to look at.
 For example, you can analyze the behavioral path of your website visitors and see where they’re dropping off and bouncing.
 If there tends to be a lot of drop-offs on one certain page, then it tells you there’s a glitch in the journey.
 You can also look at search data, for example, what keywords in Adwords are getting the most traction?
 What phrases are people Googling?
 What’s converting?
 The campaigns that are converting best are a good indication of you answering their needs.

-There are also tools like Meltwater Audience that can tell you the personality traits and pain points of your audience, which goes hand in hand with social listening as well.
+There are also tools like the Meltwater Consumer Insights Software that can tell you the personality traits and pain points of your audience, which goes hand in hand with social listening as well.
 People tend to shout louder when they’re disgruntled compared to when they’re happy, so social media is full of people complaining more so than advocating, which makes it a really good starting point to look at when it comes to what challenges your customer might have.

 A – Perri Robinson: The customer journey stages and metrics you should be measuring are the same regardless of your industry, the only thing that’s different is the importance and relevance of certain touchpoints.
 For example, influencer marketing is more widely used for B2C brands, and webinars are more likely used for B2B companies.
 The best thing to do is analyze the key touchpoints below and then decide which are most used by your current/ ideal customer then prioritize those.